Grant Hedrick

-Grant Joseph Hedrick (born October 26, 1991) is a former American football player.
+Grant Joseph Hedrick (born October 26, 1991) is an American former football player.
 He played quarterback at Boise State University from 2010 to 2014 where he helped them win the 2014 Fiesta Bowl (December) and graduated with a bachelor's degree in criminal justice.
-Hedrick had a brief stint with the Denver Broncos of the National Football League (NFL) and the BC Lions of the Canadian Football League (CFL) in 2015.
+Hedrick had a brief stint with the BC Lions of the Canadian Football League (CFL) in 2015.
 Prior to his collegiate and professional football career, Hedrick attended Central High School (Independence, Oregon) where he was an all-state football, basketball, and track athlete.

 College career

-2010-2013
+2010–2013

-Hedrick redshirted for the 2010 season at Boise State before playing sparingly as a back-up from 2011-2012.
-His first significant playing time came against Nevada on October 19, 2013 after quarterback Joe Southwick injured his ankle on the first play from scrimmage.
+Hedrick redshirted for the 2010 season at Boise State before playing sparingly as a back-up from 2011 to 2012.
+His first significant playing time came against Nevada on October 19, 2013, after quarterback Joe Southwick injured his ankle on the first play from scrimmage.
 Hedrick passed for 150 yards and rushed for 115 yards and two touchdowns in that game.
 Hedrick finished the 2013 season with 1,825 passing yards and 16 touchdowns, in addition to 277 yards rushing for six touchdowns.
 Hedrick ranked 5th in the country for completion percentage (69%).